mitrejcevski/gendapter/README.md

 }
 ```

-###ProGuard
+### ProGuard
-If the project using this library enabled proguard, the proguard file should include the following configuration
+If the project using this library enables proguard, the proguard file should include the following configuration
 ```proguard
 -dontwarn nl.jovmit.gendapter.**
 -dontwarn com.squareup.javapoet.**